morganlaowang/IntentGraph/README.md

 The project is intentionally starting small.
 The near-term goal is not to build a giant visual scripting platform, but to establish an extensible core loop that can grow through real game development and UGC needs.

+## AI-Friendly Graph

+IntentGraph is not trying to become a traditional Blueprint system.

+It is better understood as an AI-friendly graph for gameplay logic: a structured, text-first, schema-driven representation that AI can read, generate, patch, validate, and extend with much higher reliability than a purely editor-centric workflow.

+At the current stage of AI tooling, this direction is meant to make game production faster and more practical.
+The goal is to help teams build gameplay logic more efficiently with AI, instead of recreating the full shape of older visual scripting tools.

 ## Vision

 IntentGraph focuses on a practical, text-first representation of gameplay logic: